matrix-org/synapse/docs/specification.rst

 Transmission
 ------------
+..
+TODO:
   - Transmitted as an EDU.
   - Presence lists determine who to send to.

 Presence List
 -------------